dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/metrics.md

 In v1.0, dbt supports metric definitions as a new node type.
 Like [exposures](exposures), metrics participate in the dbt DAG and can be expressed in YAML files.
 By defining metrics in dbt projects, you encode crucial business logic in tested, version-controlled code.
 Further, you can expose these metrics definitions to downstream tooling, which drives consistency and precision in metric reporting.

+For more information on query the metrics that are defined, please reference the [dbt_metrics package.](https://github.com/dbt-labs/dbt_metrics)

 ### Benefits of defining metrics

 **Use metric specifications in downstream tools**